GitMarcinM/gorest.co.in/README.md

 # gorest.co.in

-Test Rest API witryny https://gorest.co.in
+The <b>Rest API</b> test written with <b>REST Assured</b>

-Do uruchomienia testu potrzebny jest Bearer token, który należy wygenerować pod adresem https://gorest.co.in/consumer/login oraz wkleić w miejsce wskazane komunikatem "insert Bearer token here" w pliku Endpoints.
+To run the test you will need a Bearer token, which you can generate at https://gorest.co.in/consumer/login and then paste into "insert Bearer token here" in the Endpoints.java file.

-Test korzysta z metod HTML:
+HTML methods were used in the test:
 <li>GET</li>
 <li>POST</li>
 <li>PATCH</li>
 <li>DELETE</li>